zotroneneis/ai_ethics/checklist.md

 ## B. Data Collection
  - [ ] **B.1 Informed consent**: If there are human subjects, have they given informed consent, where subjects affirmatively opt-in and have a clear understanding of the data uses to which they consent?
  - [ ] **B.2 Collection bias**: Have we considered sources of bias that could be introduced during data collection and survey design and taken steps to mitigate those?
+Take a look at existing tools like [Fairlearn](https://fairlearn.org) and the [AI Fairness Toolkit](https://github.com/Trusted-AI/AIF360).
  - [ ] **B.3 Limit PII exposure**: Have we considered ways to minimize exposure of personally identifiable information (PII) for example through anonymization or not collecting information that isn't relevant for analysis?
  - [ ] **B.4 Downstream bias mitigation**: Have we considered ways to enable testing downstream results for biased outcomes (e.g., collecting data on protected group status like race or gender)?
  - [ ] **B.5 Target population**: Is our data representative for the target population?